GoofyNest/HardwareSpoofing/step-2.md

 - Make sure all `String #` does not have a Unique identifier, make sure they are `Default string`, `To Be Filled By O.E.M.` or `Unknown`
 - Press `Update` => `ALL` between all steps

-# If DMI_EDIT is crashing
+> [!CAUTION]
-If you're experiencing issues with `DMI_EDIT`, try updating the segments one at a time, rather than all at once.
+> If you're experiencing issues with `DMI_EDIT`, try updating the segments one at a time, rather than all at once.
+>

-In some cases, a system restart may be required after updating a field.
+> In some cases, a system restart may be required after updating a field.
+>

-If you're using a newer-generation ASUS or MSI motherboard, you may need a more recent version of `AMIDEWINx64`.
+> If you're using a newer-generation ASUS or MSI motherboard, you may need a more recent version of `AMIDEWINx64`.
 Please check the release page for more versions